 Image Source: Flickr User Miek McCune

-It seems like as long as you pay your mortgage every month, you should never have to worry about losing your home.
-But if your neighborhood or condo building has a homeowner’s association and you fail to pay their dues or fees, you can be foreclosed on even if your mortgage is in good standing.
+It seems like as long as you pay your mortgage lender every month, you should never have to worry about losing your home.
+But if your neighborhood or condo building has a homeowner’s association and you fail to pay their monthly dues or HOA fees, you can be foreclosed on even if your mortgage is in good standing.
 Here’s what you need to know!

 In addition to either monthly or annual dues that cover upkeep on common areas and access to facilities such as a pool, clubhouse, or other amenities, HOAs have discretion to charge other fees for infractions of rules or to meet special financial demands, depending on the charter.

 For instance, if the tennis courts in your neighborhood are damaged and the fund does not have enough to cover repairs or refacing the facility, the HOA may set up a special assessment to meet this need.
-If you don’t pay this on top of your usual dues, you can face trouble.
+If you don’t pay this on top of your usual monthly dues, you can face trouble.

-Also, if you break rules like leaving your trash can at the curb past pick up day, not mowing your lawn, skipping weed killer, or leaving a noticeable repair unmade, you can get slapped with a fine if you ignore the warning letters.
+Also, if you break HOA rules like leaving your trash can at the curb past pick up day, not mowing your lawn, skipping weed killer, or leaving a noticeable repair unmade, you can get slapped with a fine if you ignore the warning letters.

 The first tool in any debt collectors’ arsenal is letters and phone calls.
 From there, many HOA agreements give the HOA the ability to file a lien without taking you to court for a judgment first – that’s a unique power among debt collectors (and is a bit scary).